PortSwigger/repeater-strike/README.md

 ## Installation instructions

 **In Burp Suite Professional, go to Extensions->BApp store and search for Repeater Strike.
-Click the install button and then navigate to the installed tab then select Repeater Strike and check the "Use AI" checkbox in the Extension tab.**
+Click the installation button and then navigate to the installed tab then select Repeater Strike and check the "Use AI" checkbox in the Extension tab.**

 ![Installation screen](https://github.com/hackvertor/repeat-strike/blob/main/screenshots/repeater-strike-screenshot.png)